 Uterine (Endometrial) Cancer Overview

-According to the Centers for Disease Control and Prevention uterine cancer is the most common gynecologic cancer in the United States.
+The second type, on the other hand, uterine sarcomas, develops in the muscle tissue (myometrium) and is a rarer form of uterine cancer.
+According to the Centers for Disease Control and Prevention, in addition, uterine cancer is the most common gynecologic cancer in the United States.

 Types of Uterine (Endometrial) Cancer

-Following are some of the less common forms of endometrial cancer:
+In addition, here are some of the less common forms of endometrial cancer:

-• uterine carcinosarcoma (CS)
+• Uterine carcinosarcoma (CS)

-• squamous cell carcinoma
+• Squamous cell carcinoma

-• small cell carcinoma
+• Small cell carcinoma

-• transitional carcinoma
+• Transitional carcinoma

-• serous carcinoma
+• Serous carcinoma

 Stages of Uterine (Endometrial) Cancer

-• Stage III: The cancer has spread outside the uterus, but not as far as the rectum or bladder.
+• Moreover, Stage III: The cancer has spread outside the uterus, but not as far as the rectum or bladder.
 It might be present in the ovaries, fallopian tubes, vagina and nearby lymph nodes.

 • Stage IV: The cancer has spread beyond the pelvic area.
 It might be present in the bladder, rectum, and distant tissues and organs.